Successful Atlanta, Georgia, Law Firm Ready to Help You

-June 2000 - Ed Garland and Don Samuel crafted an agreement whereby Baltimore Ravens linebacker Ray Lewis avoided murder charges in the stabbing deaths of two men outside a Super Bowl party in Atlanta by pleading guilty to a misdemeanor.
+June 2000 - Ed Garland and Don Samuel, after eviscerating the State's case, crafted an agreement whereby the murder charges against Baltimore Ravens linebacker Ray Lewis were dropped in the stabbing deaths of two men outside a Super Bowl party in Atlanta, in exchange for pleading guilty to a misdemeanor.
 Sports Illustrated reported on the story.

 "It's a good day for Ray," defense attorney Don Samuel said as he entered the courthouse.

 Defense attorney Ed Garland said he and Lewis discussed the plea agreement and went over his testimony before going to court.